flagpolejs/flagpole/docs/cli.md

 ### run

 Runs your test suites.
-With no switches like this, it will run every one of the tests.
+With no switches like this. it will run every one of the tests.
 See the -s switch about selecting which suite(s) specifically to run.

 ```bash
 flagpole run